Skip to main content

 Variant Keyword Targeting

-Target keywords for product variants like sizes, colors, and configurations.
+Target different keywords for product variants like sizes, colors, and configurations.

 • • Size-specific keywords